weijiekoh/malvarma/README.md

      height=300 />

 After a few minutes, a mnemonic seed, private spend/view keys, and public address should automatically show up on the screen.
-Write down all this information and store it safely. **At minimum, write down the mnemonic seed.**
+Write down multiple copies of this information and store them safely.

 **Do not take a picture of the screen with a camera or store the private keys on any electronic device.**